Skip to main content

 Most businesses selling food in Buller need to register.
 Food businesses have a responsibility to ensure that food is safe and suitable to eat.

-There are different types of registration depending on the type of food you sell.
 You can find out what food plan apply to your food business by using an online tool ‘My Food Rules‘ developed by the Ministry of Primary Industries (MPI).

 The Food Advisor Hub also contains good information for those wanting to start, grow, change, or manage a new food business.